xingchen0123/xingchen0123.github.io/index.md

 ## Publications
 - Chen, Xing, and Jintao Xu.
 2018.
 “Carbon Trading Scheme in the People’s Republic of China: Evaluating the Performance of Seven Pilot Projects.”
 Asian Development Review 35(2): 131–52.[[link]](https://direct.mit.edu/adev/article/35/2/131/9958/Carbon-Trading-Scheme-in-the-People-s-Republic-of)
-- United Research Group of China Center for Energy and Development at Peking University,and Department of Energy Economics at Renmin University of China.
+- United Research Group of China Center for Energy and Development at Peking University, and Department of Energy Economics at Renmin University of China.
 2018.
 “Subsidy Crisis and Large-Scale Curtailment of Wind and Solar Power in China.”
 International Economic Review (4): 67-85+6.(in Chinese)[[link]](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CJFD&dbname=CJFDLAST2018&filename=GJPP201804005&uniplatform=NZKPT&v=MY23A1ckSLSZTyb5XPa4j7QkPXk3Y_fQJAJsdN2Jp5nJEjc-IgpmA_sNq0xJpMq2)

 ## Working Papers
 - "Addressing multitasking problems through promotion incentives" with Hanchen Jiang and Jiaheng Ling. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4449612) *Under Review*
 - "Land reform, grassroot democracy, and political trust: evidence from China forest tenure reform" with Yuanyuan Yi, Jintao Xu and Andong Zhuge.
 - "Living with COVID versus zero COVID: public attitudes towards risk policies—— the case of covid-19" with Jiakun Zheng and Jianhua Xu.
-- "Information Disclosure and Political trust" with Xiaoxiao Shen.
+- "Information Disclosure and Political trust" with Xiaoxiao Shen and Andong Zhuge.
 - "Estimating the CO2 Marginal Abatement Cost and Implications for Climate Policies in China's Industrial Sector: A Firm-Level Analysis" with Xuan Wang, Tianyang Xi and Jintao Xu.

 ## Working in Progress
 - "Heterogeneous Satisfaction" with Fan Xia
-- "Shared hometown prosperity: the impact of the same origins"
+- "Shared hometown prosperity: the impact of the same origins" with Hanchen Jiang.
 - "Experience and Risk Preference" with Yana Jin, Jiakun Zheng and Jianhua Xu.

 ## Book Chapters
 - Xing Chen, Jun Fu, Jintao Xu: "Building Carbon Market in China: Take Stock and Look Ahead", Climate Mitigation and Adaptation in China: Policy,Technology and Market.
 Springer.
 2022.[[link]](https://link.springer.com/book/10.1007/978-981-16-4310-1)